 Our St. Mary Magdalene curriculum vision statement and principles promote a connected curriculum at all key stages, where teaching intertwines both knowledge and skills and students are encouraged to understand the relevance of what they learn in a wider context, making meaningful connections between their subjects.
-To support this approach, students in year 7 ,8 and 9 will experience three Cultural Curriculum Days a year which will take them beyond the classroom, combining at least two different subject areas to enjoy bespoke days designed by staff which will enhance learning and increase cultural capital.
+To support this approach, students in year 7,8 and 9 will experience a Cultural Curriculum Day at the end of the year which will take them beyond the classroom, combining at least two different subject areas to enjoy bespoke days designed by staff which will enhance learning and increase cultural capital.
 These days may involve trips off-site or workshops in school from visiting practitioners.

 KEY STAGE 4 (YEARS 10 AND 11)

-Students embark on Key Stage 4 at the start of year 10 and follow a core curriculum of English Language, English Literature, discrete sciences, Mathematics, French or Spanish, R.S, PE and PSHE.
+Students embark on Key Stage 4 at the start of year 10 and follow a core curriculum of English Language, English Literature, discrete sciences, Mathematics, R.S, PE and PSHE.
 In addition to the "core", students have the opportunity to choose up to three "option" subjects.
 A few subjects begin elements of GCSE teaching in Year 9, to ensure students have time to gain the breadth and depth of knowledge needed to prepare for the GCSE examinations but on the whole, we teach a two-year KS4 curriculum.
 At the end of year 11 students will be entered for GCSE examinations in at least eight subjects.

 KEY STAGE 5